-The bit format for both length of message formats are shown in Figures 4.17 and 4.18, where the Most Significant Bit (MSB) of Word 0 is transmitted first.
-All words contains the following information.
+The bit format for both length of message formats are shown in Figures 4.12 and 4.18, where the Most Significant Bit (MSB) of Word 0 is transmitted first.
+All words contains the following information:

 Word 0: Sync word 'HD60' (Hex) followed by 6 bits described in the figure and then the signal level.
-The received level, Pe, is given by where LEVEL is a value between 0 and 63 defined by final six bits in Word 0.
+The received level, Pe, is given by: